Updated on April 12, 2019

 Measuring the candidate experience goes beyond analyzing the interviews.
 It’s a time for hiring managers and all of those involved to step back and look at how current and previous candidates are treated during the hiring process.
-Take a look at these three reasons why every company should start care about candidate experience.
+Take a look at these three reasons why every company should care about candidate experience.

 Waiting Is The Worst